By Colin Woodward

 “I’M DYING UP HERE” (NO, REALLY, EVERYONE THINKS THAT ABOUT FITCHBURG)

 Anyone can tell a joke.
 Not everyone can tell a joke well.
 And fewer still can put together a set of original material that makes people laugh for thirty minutes or an hour.
 The best comedians come from the northeast, because it has the country’s strongest intellectual tradition.
 Northampton, Massachusetts, probably has more used bookstores than all of Arkansas.
-Massachusetts has far too many colleges and universities to name–despite Spinal Tap’s manager’s claim that Boston is “not a big college town.”
+Massachusetts has far too many colleges and universities to name–despite Spinal Tap’s manager’s claim (ironically of course) that Boston is “not a big college town.”
 As a comic, you could make a living just playing colleges in Massachusetts.

 Stand-up comics are intellectuals at heart as well as true individualists.
 If you’ve heard of a certain comedy troupe, chances are it is not from Boston.
 Many people outside of New England think Massachusetts is a hotbed of socialism.
 It’s not.
 People there are more fiercely independent than other parts of the country.
 Massachusetters may like big government, but they also like their alone time.
 They will occasionally seek others out to drink, procreate, and watch Red Sox games, but mostly they want to do everything themselves.
 They are a stubborn lot.

-One of the most unique and scariest things about doing stand-up is that you must do it alone.
+One of the most unique and frightening things about doing stand-up is that you must do it alone.
 Should there be more than one person on stage with you, you are doing something else.
 Comics are brave, vulnerable, angry, and crazy.
 And for whatever reason, Massachusetts has made a lot of them.

 Colin Woodward is an archivist and historian.
 He is the author of Marching Masters: Slavery, Race, and the Confederate Army, which is not especially funny.
 He is writing a second book on Johnny Cash, who often was very funny.